nysbc/appion-protomo/README.md

   - If there are any tilt images that contain objects that significantly occlude objects of interest, take note of their tilt angles.

+> **Note:** The objects in the tilt-series that move the least image-to-image will have a higher chance of being closest to the center of the tomogram after refinement.
+See the **_Critical Note_** in the upcoming 'Refine tilt-series' section.

 **_<details><summary>Click for images</summary><p>_**

 ![](https://i.imgur.com/tGbx3dr.png)